 Pregnancy increases the risk of vaginal colonization with Candida species.
 Diagnosis of oropharyngeal, esophageal, and vulvovaginal candidiasis is the same in pregnant women as in those who are not pregnant.

 Itraconazole has been shown to be teratogenic in animals at high doses, but the metabolic mechanism accounting for these defects is not present in humans, so these data are not applicable.
-Case series in humans do not suggest an increased risk of birth defects with itraconazole,24 but experience is limited.
+Case series in humans do not suggest an increased risk of birth defects with itraconazole,31 but experience is limited.
 Human data are not available for posaconazole; however, the drug was associated with skeletal abnormalities in rats and was embryotoxic in rabbits when given at doses that produced plasma levels equivalent to those seen in humans.
-Voriconazole is considered an FDA Category D drug because of its association with cleft palate and renal defects seen in rats and embryotoxicity seen in rabbits.
-However, human data on the use of voriconazole are not available, so use in the first trimester is not recommended.
-Multiple anomalies have been seen in animals exposed to micafungin, and ossification defects have been seen with use of anidulafungin and caspofungin.
-Human data are not available for these drugs, thus their use in human pregnancy is not recommended (AIII).
+Voriconazole is considered a Food and Drug Administration Category D drug because of its association with cleft palate and renal defects seen in rats, as well as embryotoxicity seen in rabbits.
+Human data on the use of voriconazole are not available, so use in the first trimester is not recommended.
+Multiple anomalies have been seen in animals exposed to micafungin, and ossification defects have been seen with use of anidulafungin and caspofungin.32 Human data are not available for these drugs, thus their use in human pregnancy is not recommended (AIII).